By David Amoruso

 With a keen eye for money-making scams and an impressive list of kills Franzese went on to become underboss of the Colombo Family.
 He would remain an important member even while inside prison.
 And when he was released on parole he would always go back to “the life”.
 By the 1970s both of his sons, Michael (photo left) and John Jr., had gotten involved with the mob.
 Michael became a captain and earned the Colombos hundreds of millions through a gasoline tax scam he had set up with Russian criminals.

 The media right away labeled Michael Franzese a “Prince of the Mafia”.
 His father had schooled him in the ways of the mob and apparently had done an excellent job.
-But it turned out there was a huge difference between father and son.
-Where Sonny had no problem doing countless years behind bars, his son Michael had no stomach for prison.
-And when authorities arrested him on racketeering charges, Michael decided to make a deal with them.
-He would give them information about certain people and in return he would get a second chance at life.
+But it turned out there was one big difference between father and son.
+When authorities arrested Michael on racketeering charges, he decided to make a deal with them.
+He would give information about certain people and in return he would get a second chance at life.
 After that Sonny has been rumored to have shunned his son.
 In the years that followed, Michael wrote several books and became a born-again-Christian.

 The first came in June of 2008.
 Franzese and eleven other Colombo Family mobsters, including Acting Boss Thomas “Tommy Shots” Gioeli, were charged with crimes ranging from murder to the theft of fur coats.
 At the age of 89, it would be impossible for Franzese to ever see freedom again if he was to be convicted.